d-asensio/regenerate/README.md

 A tiny module to manage side effects in a declarative way, with testability and ergonomics in mind.

+> **Warning:** Regenerate is still under development, it not battle-tested and the API is subject to change, but it is getting there soon!

 ## Quick introduction

 Side effects are sometimes difficult to test.
 It's common to end up mocking a lot of infrastructure pieces (HTTP calls, browser API's, etc.) to test them, and this makes tests to become tedious and difficult to understand.